top of page

 4. What's the investment strategy?

-The strategy is anchored to three simple principles: 1/ Growth Investing: Everest uses value investing approach on growing businesses; 2/ High Concentration: Everest selectively invests in up to 10 companies.
-The largest holding currently commands around half of the portfolio.
+The strategy is anchored to three simple principles: 1/ Growth Investing: Everest uses value investing approach on businesses with long grow runways; 2/ High Concentration: Everest selectively invests in up to 10 companies.
 This approach might seem to diverge from the conventional wisdom of diversification, and many LPs may view it as riskier.
-I disagree.
-I believe a concentrated approach can actually reduce risk, provided that it increases both the rigor with which Everest analyzes a business and a deep conviction in the economic strengths of the companies I choose to invest alongside.
-3/ Long-Term Perspective: thinking like a long-term business owners sets us apart from the short-sighted 'stock renters' prevalent in China.
+However, I believe a concentrated approach can actually reduce risk, provided that it increases the rigor with which Everest analyzes a business and the focus on margin of safety.
+3/ Long-Term Perspective: thinking like a long-term business owners sets us apart from the short-sighted stock 'renters'.
 This perspective is not just a strategy; it's a competitive edge that I believe is pivotal for sustainable success.

 5. How is Everest designed?

-The importance of incentives is always neglected.
+Incentives are so important, yet its importance is always neglected or underestimated.
 In Charlie Munger's speech The Psychology of Human Misjudgment, Charlie reflects on how the power of incentives never disappoints him: "Well, I think I’ve been in the top 5% of my age cohort all my life in understanding the power of incentives, and all my life I’ve underestimated it.
 And never a year passes but I get some surprise that pushes my limit a little farther."
-So incentives are important.

 6. How do you approach building Everest?